essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 FSI has full Visual Studio Support for a while now, VS2017 included.

 +++
-REPL is useful ask Python and Javascript developers or just watch the CScript initiative from MS ...
+REPL is useful: ask Python and Javascript developers or just watch the CScript initiative from MS ...

 +++
 Some useful usage :